Food Grade Wire Mesh vs. Traditional Wire Mesh: Key Differences

 3. Durability and Maintenance

 Food Grade Wire Mesh: Built to withstand harsh cleaning chemicals and environments, food grade wire mesh maintains its integrity over time.
-Its resistance to rust and corrosion means lower maintenance costs in the long run.
+Its resistance to rust and corrosion means lower maintenance costs in the long term.

 4. Applications